 |Did this page help you?
 Yes | No | Tell us about it...|

 Amazon Machine Images (AMIs) are the basic building block of Amazon EC2.
 Before you accomplish anything with Amazon EC2, you must first choose an AMI.
-The AMI can be provided by Amazon or the Amazon EC2 community, or you can create your own AMIs.
-However, to create your own AMI, you must start by using one of the base AMIs provided.
+The AMI can be provided by AWS or the community, or you can create your own AMIs.
+To create your own AMI, you must start by using one of the base AMIs provided.

 After finding and selecting an AMI, record its AMI ID.
 You'll use the AMI ID when you launch your instance and then connect to it.
 For information about launching your instance, see Launch a Windows Instance.
-For information about connecting to your Windows instance, see Connecting to Amazon EC2 Windows Instances.
+For information about connecting to your Windows instance, see Connecting to Your Windows Instance.

 In the navigation pane, click AMIs.

-[Optional] Use the Filter options to manipulate the list of displayed AMIs.
-For example, to see a list of all Windows AMIs provided by Amazon, select Public Images, Amazon Images, then Windows from the Filter drop-down lists.
+(Optional) Use the Filter options to scope the list of displayed AMIs.
+For example, to list all Windows AMIs provided by Amazon, select Public images, Amazon images, and then Windows from the Filter lists.

-As you are selecting an AMI, it's important to note whether the AMI is backed by instance store or by Amazon EBS.
-Select the type of AMI that meets your needs.
+Before you select an AMI, it's important that you check whether it's backed by instance store or by Amazon EBS and that you are aware of the effects of this difference.
 For more information, see Root Device Storage on Windows AMIs.

-Amazon EC2 provides a Java-based command-line client that wraps the EC2 Query API.
-You must install the command line tools before you can try the example commands in this section.
-For information about installing the command line tools, see Installing the Amazon EC2 Command Line Tools on Windows.
+Amazon EC2 provides a set of Java-based command line interface (CLI) tools.
+You must install the CLI tools before you can try the example commands in this section.
+For more information, see Installing the Amazon EC2 Command Line Interface Tools on Windows.

 Use the ec2-describe-images command to list the AMIs that you're interested in.

 You can filter the list to return only certain types of AMIs of interest to you.
-For more information about how to filter the results, go to ec2-describe-images in the Amazon Elastic Compute Cloud Command Line Reference.
+For more information about how to filter the results, see ec2-describe-images in the Amazon Elastic Compute Cloud Command Line Reference.